jgpavez/DecomposingTests/README.md

 We will show how the method works in real physics data.
 For this we will use data from VBF with one BSM coupling.
 The samples used for this are **S(1,0),S(1,2), S(1,1), S(1,3), S(0,1)**.
 The full mixture model **S(1,1.5)** can be considered a weighted sum of those samples.

 First we will start by fitting the coefficients directly (in the real case each coefficient is a non-linear combination of two variables).
-We know that the coefficients are *C1 = [-0.0625, 0.5625, 0.5625, -0.0625, 0.5625]* for F1 and for background we will use a simple hypothesis with all coefficients set to 1 (for maximum likelihood of the signal coefficients the background hypothesis is not important).
+We know that the coefficients are *C1 = [-0.0625, 0.5625, 0.5625, -0.0625, 0.5625]* for F1 and for background we will use an only Standard Model hypothesis *S(1.,0)* (for maximum likelihood of the signal coefficients the background hypothesis is not important).
 Note that some of the coefficients are negative, that must be carefully considered in the algorithm to avoid negative probabilities.
 We also know the cross section for each sample *xs = [0.1149,8.469,1.635, 27.40, 0.1882]* and we have data generated from **S(1,1.5)**.